Pierre Sterlé: Biography

-Son of a family of bankers, Pierre Sterlé was born in 1905.
+Pierre Sterlé was born in 1905, the son of a family of bankers.
 After the death of his father during the First World War, he was sent to live with an uncle, a jeweler in Paris, who introduced him to the profession.

 In 1934, he started his own establishment.
-He enjoyed the support of many large jewellery houses, such as Boucheron, Chaumet and Ostertag, for whom he was already designing jewellery.
+He enjoyed the support of many large jewellery houses, including Boucheron, Chaumet and Ostertag, for whom he was already designing jewellery.

 In 1939, he premiered a range of jewellery specifically for individuals.
 The writer Colette, fascinated by his work, was one of his first clients.

-In 1943 he moved to larger premises at 43 avenue de l'Opera, close to place Vendôme.
+In 1943, he moved to larger premises at 43 Avenue de l'Opera, close to the Place Vendôme.
 Approaching the world of high fashion, he began a collaboration with designer Jacques Fath, beginning to consider himself as a couturier of jewellery to socialites.

-The exclusive nature and originality of his style was worn by his fortunate clients, habitués of the houses of Dior, Balenciaga or Jean Dessès.
-Pierre Sterlé rapidly acquired both a clientele and international renown.
+The exclusive nature and originality of his style was worn by his clients, habitués of the fashion houses of Dior, Balenciaga or Jean Dessès.
+Sterlé rapidly acquired both a clientele and international renown.

 In 1950, he received a visit from King Farouk of Egypt, who commissioned a crown for his wife, Queen Narriman.

-Shortly afterwards, the Begum Aga Khan, the maharani of Baroda and other important jewellery buyers of the era became habitual buyers of his work.
+Shortly afterwards, the Begum Aga Khan; Sita Devi, Maharani of Baroda: and other important jewellery buyers of the era became habitual buyers of his work.

-His reputation was cemented when he won the De Beers Diamond Award, a major achievement in the jewellery profession, and which he won for three consecutive years, in 1953, 1954 and 1955.
+His reputation was cemented when he won the De Beers Diamond Award, presented by De Beers, a major achievement in the jewellery profession, and which he won for three consecutive years, in 1953, 1954 and 1955.

-It was in 1955 that Sterlé began to have his first financial difficulties.
+In 1955, Sterlé began to have his first financial difficulties.
 The launch of his two perfumes, Huit-huit and 2 Diam, the only ones he created, were a financial disaster.
 He had refused, as usual, to take into account the cost of manufacture, and as a result was forced to sell the product for below the cost price.
 To balance the books, he was required to separate his collection of paintings, and property north of Paris.

-In 1966 he was the first jeweller invited to the Antique Dealers Biennale.
+In 1966, he was the first jeweller invited to the Antique Dealers Biennale.
 He presented a life-sized Temple of Love, supported by pearl-encrusted dolphins.
-An exposed glass pyramid showed, on trays of white coral, a collection of jewellery inspired by nature - birds, flowers, marine life, which caused a sensation.
+An exposed-glass pyramid showed, on trays of white coral, a collection of jewellery inspired by nature – birds, flowers, marine life – which caused a sensation.

 This success allowed him to open his first boutique, something which he had always refused to do.
-It would seem that he was right in this - despite coming from a family of financiers, Sterlé was a poor businessman, and the boutique quickly became a financial disaster.
-In 1976 he was required to liquidate the company, with all stock being purchased by Chaumet.
+It would seem that he was right in this – despite coming from a family of financiers, Sterlé was a poor businessman, and the boutique quickly became a financial disaster.
+In 1976, he was required to liquidate the company, with all stock being purchased by Chaumet.

 During the final years of his life, he became a technical consultant at Chaumet.